EslamHamdy911/tuktuk-drive/README.md

 1. Clone or download this repo locally.
 2. Open `index.html` in your browser.
-3. Test features like:
-   - Uploading dummy files
+3. Choose login type:
+   - **User** → Book rides or request deliveries.
+   - **Driver** → Accept requests and confirm deliveries.
+4. Test flows:
-   - Booking a tuk-tuk
+   - Book a personal ride.
+   - Book a goods delivery and complete the dual confirmation.
-   - Switching language and theme
+   - Switch between dark/light mode and languages.
-   - Navigating dashboard tabs

 ---

 ## 📌 Notes

-- All data is simulated — no backend or real API calls.
+- All flows are simulated — no backend or real API calls.
 - Designed for prototyping and UI testing only.
 - Feedback and suggestions are welcome!